مستقبل ما بعد الاستعمار

 ‘The Future is for Children’

 Moving away from translations of Western classics, publishers began to develop children’s literature that was socially, linguistically, and aesthetically relevant to the Arab child’s modern reality.
 A leading example was Cairo’s Dar al-Maarif picture-book series, written by Kamel Kilani and illustrated by Hussein Bicar.
-Bicar spearheaded a movement toward indigenous picture books and comics for children, inspiring a generation of artists who he trained at Cairo’s School of Fine Art.
+Bicar spearheaded a movement toward indigenous picture books and comics for children, inspiring a generation of artists whom he trained at Cairo’s School of Fine Art.

 Among them were Ihab Shaker, Mohieddine Ellabbad, and Nazir Nabaa, who pursued his efforts beyond Egypt.
 Ellabbad, in particular, played a formative role as art director at Dar al-Fata al-Arabi during its early years in Beirut (1974–1976).
-Building on that experience, he later founded the Arab Experimental Workshop for Children’s Books in Cairo, an independent platform for decolonial visual experimentation and transnational Arab collaboration.
+Building on that experience, he later founded the Arab Experimental Workshop for Children’s Books in Cairo, an independent platform for anti-colonial visual experimentation and transnational Arab collaboration.

 In these books, a whimsical yet critical interplay between word and image introduces young readers to themes such as home, hope, social justice, freedom, and solidarity.
 At the same time, they offer grounded instruction in the alphabet, numbers, and colours, without shying away from difficult political questions.